potamides/dotfiles/README.md

 Mutt also contains a [script](.config/mutt/scripts/create-alias.sh) which automatically creates aliases for addresses in the `FROM` field, when reading an email.
-It also contains the [markdown2html](https://git.madduck.net/etc/mutt.git/blob_plain/HEAD:/.mutt/markdown2html) script to conveniently create `multipart/alternative` emails when the need arises.
+It also utilizes the [markdown2html](https://git.madduck.net/etc/mutt.git/blob_plain/HEAD:/.mutt/markdown2html) script to conveniently create `multipart/alternative` emails when the need arises.